 Businesses may now be eligible for greater tax deductions related to improvements made to commercial or rental properties, thanks to one of the many provisions included in the Protecting Americans from Tax Hikes (PATH) Act of December 2015.
-We’ve talked about various aspects of the PATH Act over the past year on Working Capital, but today we take a closer look at the legislation’s impact on bonus depreciation and cost recovery.
+We’ve talked about various aspects of the PATH Act over the past year on our blog, but today we take a closer look at the legislation’s impact on bonus depreciation and cost recovery.

 Recovery period threshold lowered